Will you or won’t you get an epidural? It’s a standard question you’ll get while pregnant so be prepared!

 - Your blood pressure may suddenly drop.

 - You may experience a severe headache caused by leakage of spinal fluid.
 This is the risk that made me think twice because the thought of that happening was terrifying although it happens in less than 1% of women.

-- You may experience side effects such as shivering, ringing of the ears, backache, soreness where the needle is inserted, nausea, or difficulty urinating.
+- You may experience side effects such as shivering, a ringing of the ears, backache, soreness where the needle is inserted, nausea, or difficulty urinating.
 The epidural placement was actually the worst part of my labor and delivery.
 The catheter initially went to one side and had to be placed again.
 My back was also sore afterward.

 - Pushing may become more difficult due to lack of feeling and may require further intervention.